joostmeijles/blog/content/jss_cart_actions.md

 - Use it

 # Extend the Gateway
-As we are using an API Gateway , see [part 1](http://jonnekats.nl/2019/exposing-the-commerce-engine/) for details, the first step is to expose an `addline` endpoint.
+As we are using an API Gateway, see [part 1](http://jonnekats.nl/2019/exposing-the-commerce-engine/) for details, the first step is to expose an `addline` endpoint.
-A custom endpoint is necessary to unpack and forward the Cart identifier that is packed inside the JWT.
+This new endpoint will expose the Commerce Engine `api/AddCartLine()` functionality.
+In order to add a cart line we need to provide a Cart identifier.
+This identifier is packed in the JWT.
+So in the custom endpoint the Cart identifier is unpacked from the JWT and placed in the `api/AddCartLine()` request body.

-The code snippet to add a `addline` endpoint to the API Gateway is:
+The code snippet to add an `addline` endpoint to the API Gateway is:
 ```
 config.ReRoute("/carts/me/addline")
     .Method(HttpMethod.Put)
     .To("https://commerce:5000/api/AddCartLine()")
     .TransformBody((_, httpContext, bytes) => SetCartIdInBody(httpContext, bytes)) // Simple method that gets Cart Id from JWT and adds it to the body
     .Method(HttpMethod.Put)
-    .AuthenticateWith("test"); // JWT bearer authentication
+    .AuthenticateWith("<authenticationScheme>"); // JWT bearer authentication
 ```
-As you can see in above code, the only custom part is adding a Cart identifier to the body of the Commerce Engine request.

 # Create a Javascript client API
 Next we want to create a Javascript client API that conveniently, e.g. handling some config, exposes a function call to add a sellable item to a cart.